-N Δ Country Slovenia Slovenia Croatia Ireland T EQF level 6 6 6 6 The length of educational program in years 3 3 3 2 ECTS 180 180 180 120 O N A I Can the program be implemented either school based or in dual way or both A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) A A В В L E V Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) А А А В E National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) B and D - university sets the training programe B and D - university sets the training programe A and C A Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible С С B; C; and D E Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners.) aroud 18 % around 10 13% Proportion of the WBL 240 hours or 10% 8% How specific are the objectives of the practical on-the-job training/WBL?
-A- learning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) В В В A Does the law require an individual learning plan for each student.
-A -Yes; B- No B- No; B- No; B- No; B- No;
+Country Slovenia Slovenia Croatia Ireland EQF level 6 6 6 6 The length of educational program in years 3 3 3 2 ECTS 180 180 180 120 Can the program be implemented either school based or in dual way or both A only in school; B - in school and in dual way; C - only dual way; D - other (describe) А A В В Which type of education is implemented A - only in school; B - in school and in dual way; C - only dual way; D - other (describe) А A A В National educational programme: A- is very detailed; B - is indicative; C - allows the specificities of the social partners and participants D - other (please describe) B and D - university sets the training programe B and D - university sets the training programe A and C A Is horizontal transferability between programmes possible: A - enrolment in the programme, decision for a programme/profession after one year; B - transfer possible if the two programmes are related; C - transfer possible if differential examinations are passed; D - possibility of training for two professions; E - transfer is not possible С С B; C; and D E Proportion of the curriculum that is optional (school and students choose between different modules - set at national level or set at school level in cooperation with the social partners.) around 18 % around 10 % 13% Proportion of the WBL 240 hours or 10% 8%

-Representa

-tives of

-schools

-and social

-partners

-are only

-consulted

-(as

-members

-in a

-working

-group or

-manageme

-nt board)

-by the

-national

-agency in

-determinin

-g the

-education

-programm

-e.
-Social

-partners

-implicitly

-bring an

-understand

-ing of work

-roles and

-activities

-into the

-The share of the education/study programme design of

-that can be determined by the school in learning

-cooperation with the social partners.
-Small Small 10% outcomes.
+How specific are the objectives of the practical on-the-job training/WBL?
+Alearning outcomes are precisely prescribed; B - they are roughly prescribed; C - they are not prescribed; D - other (please describe) В В В А Does the law require an individual learning plan for each student.
+A -Yes; B- No B- No B- No B- No B- No The share of the education/study programme that can be determined by the school in cooperation with the social partners.
+Small Small 10%

+^{}Representatives of schools and social partners are only consulted (as members in a working group or management board) by the national agency in determining the education programme.
+Social partners implicitly bring an understanding of work roles and activities into the design of learning outcomes.